aakarshakarora/hostelApp/README.md

 ## System Requirement

-Android Device with Android Version 6.0 and Above
+Android Device with Android Version 6.0 and above